 How do you develop a unified system that helps 4 million learners who hold a variety of specialties stay current, retain knowledge and put into practice new learnings?
-That was the challenge facing the American Nurses Association (ANA) Enterprise, a professional association and credentialing organization serving registered nurses across the U.S.
+That was the challenge facing ANA Enterprise, a professional association and credentialing organization serving registered nurses across the U.S.

 "Without ongoing professional development," Karen Somerville, vice president and general manager of products and services at ANA, said in an email to HR Dive, "health care delivery and patient outcomes would suffer.
 At the same time, nurses and health care providers are expected to process new information and regulations at the speed of light."

 In conversations with several key players, HR Dive discussed the challenges ANA Enterprise had with its current training protocols and the complexity of revamping the system.

 Like many organizations, ANA Enterprise has multiple subsidiaries.
 Each used its own learning management system (LMS) and its own means to allow learners to access and purchase content.
 These disparate processes made it difficult for leaders to share content, often leaving learners unengaged and generally without a consistent mechanism for feedback.

 ANA decided to meet the problem head-on: find a single, easy-to-access platform with more engaged, personalized learning tailored to meet the needs of nurses at every stage and circumstance of their professional career.
 It was a tall order, as is the case for the creation of any advanced learning model, Pamela Boyers, associate vice chancellor, clinical simulation at the University of Nebraska Medical Center, told HR Dive in an email.